 Water used for mixing and curing of concrete shall be clean and free from injurious amount ofoil, salt, acid, vegetable matter or other substances harmful to the finished concrete.
-It shall meet the
+It shall meet the requirements stipulated in IS:456.

 Steel for Dowels and Tie Bars